jazzband/django-oauth-toolkit/README.rst

     )

-If you need an OAuth2 provider you'll want to add the following to your urls.py
+If you need an OAuth2 provider you'll want to add the following to your urls.py.
+Notice that `oauth2_provider` namespace is mandatory.

 .. code-block:: python

     urlpatterns = patterns(
         ...
-        url(r'^o/', include('oauth2_provider.urls')),
+        url(r'^o/', include('oauth2_provider.urls', namespace='oauth2_provider')),
     )

 Documentation